CS410Assignments/CourseProject/README.md

 ### How to use?
 After making sure you have all packages installed, activate the program through `main.py`. <br/>
-The program will start runnning immediately.<br/>
+The program will start running immediately.<br/>
-*Please don't close the tkinter window the entire time.*
+*The scraping process may take up to **30 seconds**.
+Please do not close the tkinter window when the program is running.*

 ### Video Presentation
 [YouTube link](https://youtu.be/ji2GY6Alf-k)